developmentseed/geokit/python-scripts/README.md

 2. An [app](https://filter_sequences.surge.sh/) that allows us to load GeoJSON files and view random images of a sequence, it allows us to delete sequences by marking with a check.

 ## merge sequences
-It merges sequences and removes duplicate values.
+Script to merge sequences and removes duplicate values.

 | COMMAND                 | REQUIRED | DESCRIPTION                                              |
 | -----------------       | -------- | -------------------------------------------------        |